noudess/docs-main/Ground-Up-Windows-Install.md

 ### Install Visual Studio

 * Visual Studio 2017 Community Edition is free [link](https://visualstudio.microsoft.com/downloads/)
 * Once installed, Open up Visual Studio and select New Project -> Visual C++ (MFC).
 If it lets you select this option without an optional download, you should be good to go.
-If it does ask you to install the C++ essential files, yes say.
-You can cancel out without creating a project at this time.
+If it does ask you to install the C++ essential files, say yes.
+Wait for it to download, then you can cancel out of the new project steps.

 ### Run Cmake & Build